MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 - The general form of the synchronized statement is as follows:
   - synchronized (object ref expression) {<code_block>}
 - The object ref expression must evaluate to a non-null reference value, otherwise a NullPointerException is thrown.

+#### *SUMMARY:*
+- A thread can hold a lock on an object:
+  - By executing a synchronized instance method of the object. (this)
+  - By executing the body of a synchronized block that synchronizes on the object. (this)
+  - By executing a synchronized static method of a class or a block inside a static method (in this case, the object is the Class object representing the class in the JVM)

+##### Thread Safety: It's the term used to describe the design of classes that ensures that the state of their object is always consistent, even when the objects are used concurrently by multiple threads.
+E.g., StringBuffer.